 - Repurposed Pop Song: "Sweetness And Light" turned up in a Volkswagen commercial in the late 90s.

-- Shout-Out: "Laura" seems to be this to Laura Nyro, with its references to Nyro's songs "Luckie", "Stoney End" and "Sweet Blindness".
+- Shout-Out: "Laura" to Laura Nyro, with its references to her songs "Luckie", "Stoney End" and "Sweet Blindness".

 - Token Minority: Miki is an English woman of half-Japanese, half-Hungarian parentage.